timosalm/modern-app-arch-spring-cloud-workshop/workshop/content/workshop-overview.md

 All the microservices are implemented using Spring Boot and initially created on https://start.spring.io.

-#### Spring by VMware
+#### Spring by Broadcom

 ![](images/spring-logo.svg)

-With the acquisition of Pivotal, VMware is now the vendor of Spring, and Spring plays an important role in the VMware Tanzu portfolio.
+With the acquisition of VMware, Broadcom is now the vendor of Spring, and Spring plays an important role in Broadcom's Tanzu portfolio.

 The goal of **Spring** is to simplify and accelerate application development, and due to its autoconfiguration, **Spring Boot** is the foundation for fast development of production-ready applications.